kidlat2024/kidlatnews/content/page/The Definitive Timeline of Philippine History.md

 - <span class=year>1941</span> Japanese troops land in the Philippines, giving the Filipinos their first taste of Hello Kitty toys and hentai porn.
 Filipinos opposed to deviant pornography retreat to Corregidor to make a last stand.

-- <span class=year>1942</span> March General Douglas MacArthur escapes Philippines to Australia, uttering the iconic words "I'll be back."
+- <span class=year>1942</span> General Douglas MacArthur escapes Philippines to Australia, uttering the iconic words "I'll be back."

 - <span class=year>1944</span> General Tomoyuki Yamashita buries 10,000 Pokéballs all over the country and dares the Filipinos to try find them all.
 Those who can't are bayonetted on the spot.